Carina-P/Love-Pilates/README.md

     4. Try to submit the form with all inputs valid and verify that a success message appears.

 6. Classes:
-    1. Got to the section with classes
+    1. Go to the section with classes
     2. Try to click all Read Me-buttons and check that modal with correct information appears
-    3. Try to click all Join class-buttons and check that you get the message that it is not implemented.
+    3. Try to click all Join class-buttons and check that you get a modal where you can choose a date.

 7. Links in footer
     1. Go to footer
     2. Check that external links works and appears in new tab

 ## Bugs
-1. "Hero-image" was not looking good in different viewports.
+1. "Hero-image" was not looking good in different viewport-sizes.
 I tested in many ways before I decided a solution:
     - Bacground-size contain for lager viewports (over 992px) and cover for the rest.
 In this way the whole girl is always shown.
 2. A stupid bug was that the same text was shown in all Modals but for different studio-classes:
     - The problem was that I had used the same id (and datatarget) for all.
 Also a stupid bug but easy to fix.
 3. Radio button-list in Sign up-form did not look good:
     - After a while I realized that I had to put <input> befor <label> if I wanted text after (instead of before) the litle circle.
 4. Carousel:
-    - Took me a while to figure out how to make it look good with "two parts" in the content.
+    - Took me a while to figure out how to make it look good with "two parts": photo and text.
     - I also thought the indicators was interfering with the text.
 The only, and not a very good, solution that I found was to include a hidden text.
-5. A fixed navbar hides content: e.g. clicking on Sign Up leads to Sign Up section but the headline of Sign up is hidden behind the navbar (header):
+5. The fixed navbar hides content: e.g. clicking on Sign Up leads to Sign Up section but the headline of Sign up is hidden behind the navbar (header):
     - I gave each section a larger top-margin.
     - And I also make navbar collaps, when clicking, in smaller viewports.
 6. I got a comment from a tester that it is not obvious that the page has more information looking at the first part.
-    - A put an icon-link in the bottom of each viewport-lengt, to indicate that more information further down.
+    - A put an icon-link in the bottom of each "viewport-page", to indicate that more information further down.
 The link also leads to next "viewport-page"

 ## Deployment
 Love Pilates was developed on GitPod, using git and GitHub to host the repository.